How Much Does a Personal Trainer Cost? Average Rates and Ways to Save

 Trying to increase your overall fitness and wellness shouldn’t break the bank.
 However, the cost of in-person training can spike your heart rate (and not in that amazing-HIIT-workout way).

-The national average cost of a personal trainer can range from $50 to $150/hour (with rates hovering around $100/hour or higher in bigger metro areas).
-Other options may exist to stretch your dollar, from 30 to 90-minute sessions to group classes to discounted packages, but as a rule of thumb it’s safe to estimate that you’ll pay $75/hour+ to work with a quality trainer.
+The national average cost of a personal trainer can range from $50 to $150 per hour (with rates hovering around $100 per hour or higher in bigger metro areas).
+Now, granted, there are a few tricks to bring this cost down (we’ll go into detail soon).
+But as a rule of thumb, it’s safe to estimate that you’ll pay $75 or more per hour to work with a quality in-person trainer.

-So what cost is right for you, and what are the factors that go into determining these rates?
-Are there certain things you should prioritize when deciding how much to spend on a trainer, and do any hacks exist that can help you afford the level of expertise and guidance you need?
+So, what are the factors that go into personal trainer rates?
+How do you decide your training budget, and what tips can help you afford the level of expertise and guidance you need?
+(Spoiler: Online training is much more cost-effective.)
 Read on for our take.

-The online option is both more flexible and more affordable.
-By working with an online trainer through a service like Kickoff, you can have unlimited access to an expert, dedicated trainer for $3/ day.
-No matter what diet question you have, when you want to workout, or where you have to travel, your trainer will be there with you, every step of the way.
+By working with an online trainer through a platform like Kickoff, you get unlimited access to an expert, dedicated fitness trainer for $3 a day.
+No matter when you want to work out, where you have to travel, or what questions you have about your diet, your online trainer will be there with you every step of the way.

-On average, if you work with a personal trainer for one hour twice a week you can expect to pay between $400-$1,000 a month.
+On average, if you work with a personal trainer for one hour twice a week, you can expect to pay between $400 to $1,000 a month.

-Hack: Purchase a package of training sessions in advance.
-Options can range from 5-20 sessions.
-Not only will they keep you motivated, but -- depending on how many sessions you book -- they can also offer savings of up to 30%.
+Hack: Purchase a package of personal training sessions in advance.
+You might be able to purchase 5-20 sessions.
+Not only will they keep you motivated, but — depending on how many sessions you book — they can lower the individual session costs, offering savings of up to 30%.